-Prior to his positions at Landmark (headquartered in Norfolk, Virginia), Anstrom had a long career in public service and in the communications industry.
+Prior to his positions at Landmark (headquartered in Norfolk, VA), Anstrom had a long career in public service and in the communications industry.
 During the Carter Administration, he was a senior staff member in the White House Office of Management and Budget, working on the creation of the U.S. Department of Education, and then served in the White House Office of Presidential Personnel.
-He subsequently joined and later became president of Public Strategies, a Washington-based public policy consulting firm, where he directed a broad range of public policy and economic analyses for investment banking, corporate, and nonprofit clients.
+He subsequently joined and later became President of Public Strategies, a Washington-based public policy consulting firm, where he directed a broad range of public policy and economic analyses for investment banking, corporate, and nonprofit clients.

-weather.com, and WSI, the leading business-to-business weather provider) in Atlanta, Georgia.
-In 2002, he became president of Landmark Communications, a privately held diversified media company that owned newspapers, local television stations, database centers, and print and classified advertising businesses, as well as The Weather Channel Companies.
-In that position he also served as chairman of The Weather Channel Companies.
+In 1987 he joined the National Cable Television Association (NCTA) as Executive Vice President; he became President and CEO in 1994.
+During his tenure he led the cable industry’s efforts that helped result in the Telecommunications Act of 1996.
+In 1999, Anstrom joined The Weather Channel Companies (TWCC which included The Weather Channel cable network, weather.com, and WSI, the leading business-to-business weather provider) in Atlanta, GA.
+As President and CEO.
+In 2002, he became President of Landmark Communications, a privately held diversified media company that owned newspapers, local television stations, data base centers and print and classified advertising businesses, as well as The Weather Channel Companies.
+In that position he also served as Chairman of TWCC.